 Between 2006 and 2011, Kaegi often worked with argentinian playwright and director Lola Arias, most recently on “Chácara Paraíso”, which featured Brazilian policemen, and on “Airport Kids”, with global nomads between 7 and 13 years of age.
 Together they curated “ciudades paralelas / parallel cities”, a portable festival for urban interventions.

-Since 2014 he adapts the immersive Audio Walk “Remote X” into such different urban landscapes and contexts as Santiago de Chile, Taipei, Moscow, Abu Dhabi or New York, and he tours the interactive installation “Nachlass” that portrays eight people who have not much time to live.
-In “society under construction” he invites up to 300 spectators to impersonate the conflicts on one of many oversized construction sites.
+Since 2014 Kaegi adapts the immersive Audio Walk “Remote X” into such different urban landscapes and contexts as Santiago de Chile, Shanghai, Moscow or New York, and he tours the interactive installation “Nachlass” that portrays eight people who have not much time to live.
+In “Society under Construction” he invites up to 300 spectators to impersonate the conflicts on one of many oversized construction sites.
 In 2018 he created a humanoid robot to perform as a clone of the german writer Thomas Melle in “Uncanny Valley”

 In 2005 Kaegi won the jury-prize of the festival “Politik im Freien Theater” for Mnemopark.
 2010 Kaegi was awarded the European Prize for Cultural Diversity.
 In 2011 the jury prize for “Radio Muezzin” in the Theatre Festival Sarajevo, and hei curated the "idiom"-section of "Malta" Festival Póznan.
 2015 Remote Moscow was nominated for the Golden Mask in Russia.
 And in 2018 he won the Grand Prize of Bitef Festival Belgrade for “Nachlass”.